datek/attiladudas/frontend/public/CV_Attila_Dudas.md

 # Introduction

-Working as a fullstack developer since 2018, but mostly focused on backend.
+My name is Attila Dudás, working as a fullstack developer since 2018, but mostly focused on backend.

 I always put big effort in writing Clean Code and achieving 95%+ test coverage.
 I’ve learned a lot from my and other developers’ mistakes, so now I’m confident that I know how to build maintainable, stable, performant software.

+My favourite language is Elixir, although I don't have any "work experience" with it.
+Yet.

 # Used languages and technologies

 ## Languages
 - Python
+- Elixir
 - Go
 - Typescript
-- (Elixir, Rust - I'm learning these actively)

 ## Backend technologies
+- Plug
+- Zoi
+- Swoosh
+- Phoenix
+- Ecto
 - Fiber
 - Gin
 - Django